aiven/devportal/docs/tutorials/kafka-migration.rst

 Follow this tutorial and you'll learn all the steps involved in an Apache Kafka® migration:

-* What are the prerequisites?
-What should you pay attention to, before migrating?
+* Prerequisites: what should you pay attention to before migrating?
-* How to sync data with MirrorMaker 2.
+* Syncing data with MirrorMaker 2
-* How to migrate Apache Kafka topic schemas.
+* Migrating Apache Kafka topic schemas
-* How to migrate Apache Kafka ACLs (Access Control Lists).
+* Migrating Apache Kafka ACLs (Access Control Lists)
-* How to migrate Apache Kafka consumer group offsets.
+* Migrating Apache Kafka consumer group offsets
-* How to migrate Apache Kafka clients and connectors.
+* Migrating Apache Kafka clients and connectors

 What are you going to build